-The researchers looked at the risk of hypertension (high blood pressure) in 1,763 Korean men, including 527 men who flushed after drinking, 948 who didn't flush after drinking and 288 who didn't drink.
+The researchers looked at the risk of hypertension (high blood pressure) in 1,763 Korean men, including 527 men who became flush after drinking, 948 who didn't get flush after drinking and 288 who didn't drink.

 Scientists found that the "flushers" who drank more than four drinks a week had more than double the risk of hypertension, compared with men who didn't drink.

 In contrast, "nonflushers" had an increased risk of hypertension only if they consumed more than eight alcoholic beverages a week.

 In other words, flushers were more likely to develop hypertension at a lower level of drinking than nonflushers, the researchers said.

 The link between flushing and hypertension held even after the researchers adjusted for age, body mass index, and exercise and smoking status, according to the study, which is published today (Nov.
 19) in the journal Alcoholism: Clinical & Experimental Research.

 Excessive drinking is a known risk factor for developing hypertension, and the new findings suggest that people with the flush reaction have higher risks even when consuming fewer drinks, compared to people who don't get flush after drinking.